 Moss, Ball & Spanish

-Ball moss is a parasite that only hurts the tree in heavy infestations but can be controlled easily by spraying the tree with a commercial product called Bio Wash (add 1/4 cup of baking soda or potassium bicarbonate per gallon of spray).
+Ball moss only hurts the tree in heavy infestations but can be controlled easily by spraying the tree with a commercial product such as a Plant Wash (add 1/4 cup of baking soda or potassium bicarbonate per gallon of spray).

 QUESTION: I have been told that Spanish moss growing on a large oak tree won’t affect the tree.
 I don't believe that because my 40-foot-tall oak seems to be losing most of its leaves.
 What is happening, and how can I eliminate the moss while saving the tree?
 R.B., San Antonio

 ANSWER: At the very least, the presence of Spanish moss indicates a weakened tree.
 As the tree's foliage thins, the moss grows thicker.
 That, in turn, inhibits new growth by the tree.